 Here are a few zoning restrictions to keep in mind when designing your fence:

 - Front yard fences must get an over-height fence permit if it is more than four feet high.

 - If a backyard fence is between four and six feet only a zoning permit is required, but if it’s taller than six feet, an over-height fence permit required.

-- A building permit, as well as a zoning variance from Board of Adjustment is required if the fence is called than eight feet high.
+- A building permit, as well as a zoning variance from the Board of Adjustment, is required if the fence is called than eight feet high.